Employee Relations

 Jeryl L.Shepherd, Brian P.Mathews

 Employee commitment has been extensively researched by academics.
 Theories about commitment towards the organisation have enjoyed much interest.
 The concept is a central part of HR models.
 Research to date, however, has not examined the extent to which such “academic” perspectives are compatible with the views of practitioners.
-Hence, this research establishes practitioner’s understanding ...... hiện toàn bộ
+Hence, this research establishes practitioner’s understanding of emplo... hiện toàn bộ

 Industrial Restructuring and Union Density: